skx/lighthouse-of-doom/README.md

   * This stops users from looking through the binary for hints.
   * Run `make release` to build both "normal" and "protected" versions of the release.
   * The encrypted versions of the games have an X suffix in their filenames.

+### Memory Map

+Roughly speaking the game consists of two parts:

+* The driver/game which is about 3k of code.
+* The text of the game along with the state of the world (flags, items carried, etc), which is approximately 9k.

+All told the binaries for both CP/M and the ZX Spectrum are approximately 14k.

+The layout in memory is basically the same for both variants, however the starting address is different:

+* CP/M
+  * Game loaded between the range 256-14000
+    * [0x0100-0x3500]
+  * Copy of state made to 53248 / 0xD000
+* ZX Spectrum
+  * Game loaded between the range 32768-46000
+    * [0x5000-0xB400]
+  * Copy of state made to 53248 - 0xD000

+When the game starts a copy of the "state" is made to 0xD0000 before anything has been modified, and then when the game is started that state is copied back to where it is used.
+This consists of all content between `per_game_state_start` and the end of the file.
+This has the location, flags, and similar, as well as all the static-text which will not change between runs.
+However copying this region was easier than just copying, or otherwise resetting, the state that changes during play.